marcingolenia/mcode/src/pages/about/index.md

 I don't like the microservices hype... that might be controversial but that's how it is.
 I do them sometimes but only when the value that they bring is greater then the complexity cost.
 What I do like is modular monolith and extracing the "modules" to microservices when needed.

-I also don't like the agile stuff - again controlversial.
+I also don't like the current shape of agile stuff in our industry - again controlversial.
 But agile has lost it way.
 I  appreciate the agile software development manifesto, the values that scrum brings, extreme programming, using kanban etc... but in reality we have buzz-word "agile" and army of high-cost agile-advising companies, certficates, unskilled scrum masters.
 This simply has to change.

 More will come in blog posts...